-Circuit_ID = Circuit ID

-Circuit_NO = Circuit Number

-Circuit_TY = Circuit Type: Transmission or Subtransmission

-Circuit_VO = Circuit Voltage
+Circuit_ID = Circuit ID Circuit_NO = Circuit Number Circuit_TY = Circuit Type: Transmission or Subtransmission Circuit_VO = Circuit Voltage and their user guide at:

 Data Vintage: All data in the Transmission Line shapefile represents the as-built electric data.
 The data are updated regularly by SCE.
 These data are current as of the fall of 2023.